 The average cumulative undergraduate GPA of applicants admitted to the master’s program for last year was approximately 3.83 (on a 4.0 scale).
 A student’s GPA during the most recent two years of school is also considered.
 Both undergraduate and graduate GPAs are important in admission decisions for PhD students, both of which should be 3.5 or higher.

-Are factors other than GRE scores and GPA important in admissions decisions?
+Are factors other than GPA important in admissions decisions?

 What kind of financial aid is available to graduate students?